 Best SPDR ETFs to Buy and Hold

-While there are many challenges facing markets right now, these six SPDR ETFs give investors options to build a solid, low-cost portfolio.
+With markets enjoying a historic soft landing, these six SPDR ETFs give investors options to build a solid, low-cost portfolio for the long term.

 Are SPDR ETFs a good investment?